Noncrossing Arc Diagrams, Tamari Lattices, and Parabolic Quotients of the Symmetric Group: Posets and lattices

 \subsection{Trim Lattices}

 Let $\Lattice=(L,\leq)$ be a finite lattice.
-The \defn{length} of a chain is one less than its cardinality.
-Let $\length(\Lattice)$ denote the maximum length of a maximal chain of $\Lattice$, and call this the \defn{length} of $\Lattice$.
-For every finite lattice $\Lattice$ holds
+The \defn{length} of a chain of $\Lattice$ is one less than its cardinality.
+Let $\ell(\Lattice)$ denote the maximum length of a maximal chain of $\Lattice$.
+For every finite lattice, the following holds: